Computer model locks in Bengals vs. Patriots picks, score prediction, SGP for NFL Week 12

-Bengals vs. Patriots: Where to watch NFL Week 12, betting odds, score prediction, sportsbook promos, SGP picks
+Patriots vs. Bengals: Where to watch NFL Week 12, betting odds, score prediction, sportsbook promos, SGP picks

 How to bet Cincinnati Bengals vs. New England Patriots in an NFL Week 12 matchup on CBS and Paramount+